Skip to content

 Gravel Base: Place a few inches of compacted gravel at the bottom of each post hole.
 This provides drainage and prevents the concrete from directly contacting the soil, which can inhibit proper curing.

-Rebar (Optional but Recommended): For larger or heavier pergolas, consider inserting rebar (reinforcing bar) vertically into the concrete for added strength and crack resistance.
+Rebar: For larger or heavier pergolas, consider inserting rebar (reinforcing bar) vertically into the concrete for added strength and crack resistance.

 Mixing and Pouring Concrete: Mix concrete according to the manufacturer's instructions.
 Pour the concrete into the form tubes, tamping it down to remove air bubbles.
 Fill to the desired height, typically just above ground level.